Overview of FDA Certification

 The entry documents can be provided to the FDA in the following ways:

 - The documents can be uploaded into ITACS (Import Trade Auxiliary Communication System).
-For submitting the documents to the FDA, ITACS is the most preferred method.
-ITACS is the preferred method of submitting documents to the FDA.
 The documents can be uploaded by the customs broker, importer, or any other responsible party; or

 - Find the contact page of import office and look for local import division postal address, email address and/or fax number for the submission of documents.